nangkhinlp/fruit-memory-match/README.md

 - Used `@import` to integrate Normalize.css for cross-browser consistency

 **Development**
-The biggest hurdle was getting fetch and ES modules to play nicely together.
-Top-level `await` looks simple but the export bindings tripped me up — reassigning `fruits = data.fruits` inside the async function didn't propagate to the import, but `fruits.push(...)` did.
-Once that clicked, the rest fell into place.
 - Storing just `errors` and `matches` in sessionStorage wasn't enough to actually resume a game — I needed the full board layout and a list of matched positions, which led to a `getCurrentState()` helper that snapshots the live game.

 ## Project Structure